airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 1.2.1 ACID Transactions

-ACID stands for: Atomic(Everything in the transaction is part of a single 'atom'.
-Either everything succeeds or everything fails.)
-Consistent(Both the starting and finishing state of the transaction are valid and do not violate any database rules) Isolated(Transactions are isolated from each other and can not interfere with each other) Durable(All completed transactions persist permanently).
-An important observation here, is that the Consistency in ACID is different from the Consistency in CAP.
-Specifically, the scope of the ACID transaction's Consistency is fundamentally limited to the node being committed to, while the Consistency in CAP represents the entire partitioned database.
-The Consistency in CAP is in fact a much stronger guarantee, and is commonly referred to as linearizability.
+ACID stands for: atomic(Everything in the transaction is part of a single 'atom'.
+Either everything succeeds or everything fails.) consistent(Both the starting and finishing state of the transaction are valid and do not violate any database rules) isolated(Transactions are isolated from each other and can not interfere with each other) durable(All completed transactions persist permanently).
+The consistency in CAP is in fact a much stronger guarantee, and is commonly referred to as linearizability.

-#### 1.2.2 BASE transactions

-Basically Available Soft State Eventually Consistent This is effectively an availability guarantee, with an additional implication that eventually, if left alone a system that falls under BASE will return a consistent value.
-However, there is no indication as to the length of time implied by "eventually", nor any guarantee whatsoever as to the values returned before any conflicts are resolved.
-In general tools that can not provide ACID will claim to provide BASE.

 #### 1.3 Linearizability